firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 ```

 The previous code example generates the following error:
-`ERROR: Unable to cast text 'LevelID' to integer`
+`ERROR: Unable to cast text 'LevelID' to integer`.

 In the previous code example, the query generates an error because the default value for `MAX_ERRORS_PER_FILE` is `0`.
 You can set `MAX_ERRORS_PER_FILE` to `100%` to allow all errors,  as shown in the following section.